Mitsubishi says Singapore-based oil trader lost $320 million in unauthorized trades

-TOKYO/SINGAPORE (Reuters) - Mitsubishi Corp, Japan’s biggest trading house by revenue, said on Friday a trader at its Singapore-based unit has lost $320 million through unauthorized transactions in crude oil derivatives, and the matter has been reported to the police.
+TOKYO/SINGAPORE (Reuters) - Mitsubishi Corp (8058.T), Japan’s biggest trading house by revenue, said on Friday a trader at its Singapore-based unit has lost $320 million through unauthorized transactions in crude oil derivatives, and the matter has been reported to the police.

 The announcement is a blow for the Japanese trading company, which invests in everything from salmon to natural gas and trades many commodities around the world.

-It is the first loss of its kind in Mitsubishi’s storied history, a company spokesman told Reuters.
+It is the first loss of its kind in Mitsubishi’s history, a company spokesman told Reuters.

-It may be the biggest loss in the oil markets - where trades often blow up - since China’s Sinopec Corp said last year it lost about $700 million on crude hedging.
+It could be the biggest loss in oil markets since China’s Sinopec Corp (600028.SS) said last year it had lost about $700 million on crude hedging.

 In what will be a reminder of the collapse of Barings Bank after Nick Leeson’s trades in Singapore in 1995, and the huge losses at Societe Generale by rogue trader Jerome Kerviel in 2008, the trader that Mitsubishi has alleged carried out a series of unauthorized trade this year disappeared in August.